Samusticated/Scrooges-Bitcoin-Assignment/README.md

 # Scrooges-Bitcoin-Assignment

 Simple app for analyzing bitcoin data from the selected time frame.
+App was built using HTML, CSS and Vanilla Javascript

 ## Operations